What Does a Wildlife Officer Do?

 Learn About the Salary, Required Skills, & More

-Wildlife officers serve an important role in both the environmental and law enforcement communities.
-These specially-trained officers work to ensure that our natural resources, parks, wildlife, and recreation areas remain available to the public and yet as pristine as possible.
+Wildlife officers serve an important role in the environmental and law enforcement communities.
+These specially-trained officers work to ensure that natural resources, parks, wildlife, and recreation areas remain available to the public and yet as pristine as possible.
 They protect endangered species and prevent other species from becoming endangered.
 Wildlife officers work closely with other law enforcement officers.

 Wildlife Officer Duties & Responsibilities

-Wildlife officers may work in federal law enforcement jobs, for state conservation agencies, local or county parks departments, or special divisions within county or municipal law enforcement agencies.
+Wildlife officers may work in federal law enforcement jobs, for state conservation agencies, local or county parks departments, or special divisions of county or municipal law enforcement agencies.
 The job of a wildlife officer often includes the following duties:

 - Patrol forests and conservation areas.

 - Provide hunter safety courses.

 Wildlife officers enforce laws related to environmental and nature conservation issues, especially those dealing with hunting, firearms safety, and endangered species protection.
 Illegal hunting and fishing have the potential to decimate natural resources, and wildlife officers work to prevent that, as well as to maintain the safety of those who visit and explore wildlife habitats.

 The U.S. Bureau of Labor Statistics (BLS) includes wildlife officers in its data for fish and game wardens.
 Salaries fell within the following parameters in 2018:

 - Bottom 10% Annual Salary: $40,090 ($19.28/hour)